-- With regard to the underlying exposure of the products, any underlying long credit or equity exposure must meet the same criteria as any other equity in the funds. - Exposure to rates, volatility and foreign exchange are deemed acceptable. - Exposure to structured products that provide short exposure to equity and credit (used for hedging purposes) are deemed acceptable.
+- Exposure to rates are deemed acceptable. - Exposure to structured products that provide short exposure to credit (used for hedging purposes) are deemed acceptable.

 In addition, where a structured product involves the provision of financing to the counterparty, we also require the counterparty to meet the same criteria as any corporate bond in the fund.